Tanu-N-Prabhu/portfolio.io/README.md

 ### Updates

-* Fine Tune the contents in the Portfolio - Most Recent Work section.
+* Fine-tuning the contents in the Portfolio - Most Recent Work section.
 Make it look crisp and clean -- **Status Working**

+* Change the name on the nav bar top left corner from "Tanu" to "My Garage" -- **Status Working**